Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 Note that each reaction depends only on the values of its _input_ molecules.
 So it is completely safe to execute concurrently several instances of the same reaction, starting from different sets of input molecules.
-This is the way Join Calculus uses the "chemical simulator" to execute concurrent computations.
+This is the way Join Calculus uses the “chemical simulator” to execute concurrent computations.

 The reaction body can be a pure function since it will receive its arguments on the input molecules.
 In this way, Join Calculus enables pure functional concurrent programming.

 ## The syntax of `JoinRun`

-So far, we have been using some chemistry-resembling pseudocode to illustrate the structure of "chemical reactions”.
+So far, we have been using some chemistry-resembling pseudocode to illustrate the structure of “chemical reactions”.
 The actual syntax of `JoinRun` is only a little more verbose than that:

 ```scala